Haus-des-Engagements/re-sharing/docs/index.rst

 ..
-Resourcesharing documentation master file, created by sphinx-quickstart.
+Re-Sharing documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Resourcesharing's documentation!
+Welcome to Re-Sharing's documentation!
 ======================================================================

 .. toctree::